JayaWinata/News-Topic-Modeling/README.md

 - Split the data into training and testing sets.
 - Train models and evaluate their performance using metrics like accuracy, confusion matrix, and classification reports.
+5. Visualization:

+- Plot results to illustrate topic distributions and model performance.
 ## Project Limitations
 1. API Dependency: